 June 26, 2013: The Supreme Court of the United States announces its decisions in two landmark cases dealing with the freedom to marry, overturning Section 3 of the so-called Defense of Marriage Act and dismissing the challenge to Proposition 8, letting a lower court ruling stand and restoring the freedom to marry in California.

-October 21, 2013: Same-sex couples begin marrying at midnight in New Jersey after a court ruling declaring the freedom to marry across the state in a case brought by Lambda Legal.
+October 21, 2013: Same-sex couples begin marrying at midnight in New Jersey after a ruling declaring the freedom to marry across the state in a case brought by Lambda Legal.
 Just hours after weddings begin in NJ, Gov. Chris Christie drops his appeal, halting efforts to restrict marriage to different-sex couples.
 The freedom to marry is the law of the land, making NJ the 14th state where same-sex couples can marry.

-November 13, 2013: Governor Neil Abercrombie signed the freedom to marry into law in Hawaii after a three-week Special Session where legislators discussed why marriage matters to same-sex couples and their families.
+November 13, 2013: Governor Neil Abercrombie signs the freedom to marry into law in Hawaii after a three-week Special Session where legislators discussed why marriage matters to same-sex couples and their families.
 At last, Hawaii has completed its 20-year journey on the freedom to marry.
 Read more about that 20-year journey HERE.
-Same-sex couples will begin marrying in Illinois on December 2, 2013.
+Same-sex couples begin marrying in Illinois on December 2, 2013.

-November 20, 2013: Governor Pat Quinn signed the freedom to marry into law in Illinois after it was approved earlier in the year by the Illinois Senate and House.
+November 20, 2013: Governor Pat Quinn signs the freedom to marry into law in Illinois after it was approved earlier in the year by the Illinois Senate and House.
 Same-sex couples were scheduled to begin marrying in Illinois in June 2014, until a federal judge ruled in favor of the freedom to marry in February 2014 in a case brought by Lambda Legal, moving the start date in many Illinois counties earlier.